D-Mobilelab/game-sdk/README.md

 ### Setup debug environment

 The debug environment is simply a server running on localhost.
-To make a full test of save and load user data progress you need to register a domain in your hosts file compatibile with our service.
+Register an alias in your hosts file is needed to make work newton and the save and load user data progress.
+In this way you can test your game with load, save, gameover and you will avoid a QA rejection.
-In order to avoid a QA rejection we suggest to use it the local server on day one (and help us to improve it with your feedback)
+We recommend to use the local server to test your game before send us the package (and help us to improve it with your feedback)

 #### Install node and npm
 Probably you already have this installed in your PC/Mac but just in case here are the tutorial to setting up in environment for development: